HyperviewHQ/hyperview_docs/documentation/product/auto-discovery/topics/setting-up-data-collectors.md

 Use `journalctl -u <service name>` to review the logs for an individual service.
 :::

-Next verify the last communicated timestamp in your Hyperview instance **Discoveries ->  Data Collectors** list.
+Next, verify the last communicated timestamp in your Hyperview instance **Discoveries ->  Data Collectors** list.
 It should update approximately every 30 seconds.
-You can use the refresh button to update the data in the table.
+You can use the refresh button to update the table data.

 ## Updating Data Collectors